continuous-symmetry-measure/proteincsm/README.md

 `pip install proteincsm --extra-index-url=https://repo.fury.io/theresearchsoftwarecompany`

 You can also install CSM from the source.
-Note that CSM requires Eigen, and the variable EIGEN_INCLUDE_DIR in setup.py should be modified accordingly.

 ## CITATIONS